Our experts are here to help

 While our electrical checklist provides comprehensive guidance, it’s crucial to recognise the value of hiring a licensed electrician for a thorough inspection.
 The professional electrician brings their expertise, experience, and in-depth knowledge to ensure accurate assessment and recommendations for the electrical system of your potential new home.

-By engaging a licensed electrician, you benefit from their comprehensive understanding of electrical systems, code compliance, and potential hazards.
-They possess the expertise to identify underlying issues that may not be evident during a visual inspection.
-Their thorough evaluation enables you to make informed decisions based on reliable and professional advice.
+Hiring a licensed electrician means gaining access to their deep understanding of electrical systems, code compliance, and hidden hazards.
+They have the skills to spot issues you might miss in a visual check.
+Their detailed evaluation helps you make smart decisions based on trustworthy advice.

 During the inspection, the licensed electrician will assess the electrical panels, wiring, outlets, switches, and outdoor systems.
 They will identify potential safety hazards, outdated components, or necessary repairs or upgrades.
 Their findings and recommendations are invaluable in negotiating repairs with the seller or planning future improvements to the electrical system.